 In other words, Harvard isn’t just looking for the “best” students on paper.
 They’re looking for future colleagues.
 People whose work will fit the department’s goals, bring in future grant money, and enhance the program’s reputation in very specific ways.

-And in 2025, with global instability, academic funding shifts, and AI transforming research norms — fit matters more than ever.
+And in recent years, with global instability, academic funding shifts, and AI transforming research norms — fit matters more than ever.

 While Harvard doesn’t publish exact cutoffs, here’s what recent data and insider trends tell us about what it takes to be competitive: